httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 non-zero Chunk Length integer describing the number of bytes in the block.
 The Chunk Length is encoded as a variable-length integer.

 Each Field Line in an Indeterminate-Length Field Section starts with a Name Length field.
 An Indeterminate-Length Field Section ends with a Content Terminator field.
 The zero value of the Content Terminator distinguishes it from the Name Length field, which cannot contain a value of 0.

 Indeterminate-length messages can be truncated in a similar to that for known-length messages; see {{padding}}.

-Indeterminate-length messages use the same encoding for field lines as known-length messages; see {{fields}}.
+Indeterminate-length messages use the same encoding for Field Line as known-length messages; see {{fields}}.